BrettHallen/Nokia-770-Internet-Tablet/Firmware/README.md

 - Requires a Power PC Mac or an earlier Intel Mac with Rosetta: ```Mach-O executable ppc```
 - Ensure the file has execute permissions: ```chmod +x flasher-2.0.macosx```

+To be continued if I can get a Power PC Mac up and running, or an Intel Mac running Rosetta ...